fihirwe/CHESSIoT-features/README.md

 # CHESSIoT-features

-This repository contains features resources for installing the CHESSIoT extension on top of CHESS1.0.0 tool.
-The official CHESS1.0.0 can be downloaded from the official downloding [link](https://www.eclipse.org/chess/download.html).
+This repository contains features resources for installing the CHESSIoT extension on top of the CHESS1.0.0 tool.
+The official CHESS1.0.0 can be downloaded from the official downloading [link](https://www.eclipse.org/chess/download.html).
 The CHESSIoT repository can be accessed through this [link](https://github.com/feliIhirwe/CHESSIoT_Dev).

-We will show you the steps to follows in order to successfully install the exetension:
+We will show you the steps to follows in order to successfully install the extension:

      Prerequisite:
      - Jdk/Java 8 not 11